 15. Females end up raising their young alone.

-Males do not participate in the rearing of their young however, females have been described as caring, affectionate and dedicated mothers.
+Males do not participate in the rearing of their young.
+Female cheetah are caring, affectionate and dedicated mothers.

 16. Cheetah cubs have a shockingly high mortality rate.

 One study in the 90’s the Serengeti found that 95% of cubs died before reaching adulthood.